-See which type of loan could get you the best mortgage terms and rates.
+See which option could get you the best terms and rates.

 How do conventional loans differ from VA loans?

 While VA loans are backed by the government, protecting lenders in case you can’t pay back your loan, conventional loans require borrowers to purchase private mortgage insurance (PMI) if the down payment is less than 20%.
 This can cost hundreds per month and offers you no protection.
 Rather, it protects the lender if you default on your loan.

 |Interest Rates||Generally higher than for VA loans||Generally lower than for conventional loans|

 |Maximum loan amounts||$510,400||Can vary by region, but for 2020, the limit is $510,400 in most counties|